lyf-1/StudentStateModel/readme.txt

 --dev branch--

-kowledge tracing for my graduation project
+human memory model & kowledge tracing

 1. related work about KT.
 2. do some change.
 3. experiments and results.
-4. with graduation project report.